ncsa/MayomicsVC/README.md

 5. QC

-Each workflow may have higher-level modules in it, which we call "stages".
+Each workflow may have higher-level [modules](#modularity) in it, which we call "stages".
 <img align="right" src="https://user-images.githubusercontent.com/4040442/34805599-9179e4aa-f644-11e7-993e-c0e9ece4f015.png" alt="BAM cleaning with stages" height="500">
 For example, in BAM cleaning we have these 2 stages:
 1. Alignment
 2. Realignment/recalibration

+Each *stage* consists of *tasks* - lowest complexity modules that represent meaningful bioinformatics processing steps, such as alignment against a reference, or deduplication of aligned BAM.

 Cromwell/WDL is workflow definition language that is designed from the ground up as a human-readable and -writable way to express tasks and workflows.
 The workflows are written are .wdl scripts and they are executed using cromwell execution engine.
 The wdl scripts have a task block where the task to be performed is written.
 For eg. To write a task which performs BWA Mem, the commands are written inside the task block.
 A wdl script can have more than one task defined in a script.
 All the tasks are called within a block called the Workflow block.